Pylyp Orlyk

-Biography

-Pylyp Orlyk was born in the village of Kosuta, Ashmyany county, Grand Duchy of Lithuania (Vileyka district of modern-day Belarus), in a family of Czech-Belarusian origin.
+Early life and education

+Pylyp Orlyk was born in the village of Kosuta, Ashmyany county, Grand Duchy of Lithuania (Vileyka district of modern-day Belarus), on November 1, 1673.
+Pylyp Orlik came from an old noble family of the Nowina coat of arms.
+The family name appeared in the form Orlik or Orlicki.
+The family most likely came to the Kingdom of Poland from Bohemia in the 15th century, then settled in western Belarus.
+Pylyp's father Stefan Orlik was killed in the Battle of Chocim against the Turks on November 11, 1673, fighting in the ranks of the Polish-Lithuanian army, a year after his son's birth.
+Pylyp's mother was Irena née Małachowski of the Hrymal coat of arms.
+Although Orlyk's father was Catholic his mother was Orthodox and baptized her son in that rite.

 Orlyk first studied at the Jesuit college in Vilnius and until 1694 at Kyiv Mohyla Academy.
 In 1698 he was appointed secretary of the consistory of Kiev metropolia.
 In 1699 he became a senior member of Hetman Ivan Mazepa's General Military Chancellery and 1706 was appointed general chancellor and at that position he was Mazepa's closest aide, facilitated Mazepa's secret correspondence with the Poles and Swedes, and assisted Mazepa in his efforts to form an anti-Russian coalition.

 Hetman in exile

 After the Battle of Poltava in 1709, he escaped together with Hetman Ivan Mazepa and king Charles XII of Sweden to Bender in the Principality of Moldavia, where Mazepa soon died.
-Pylyp Orlyk was then chosen as a Hetman in exile by the Cossacks and the Swedish king Charles XII.
-While in Bender Orlyk wrote one of the first state constitutions in Europe.
+Pylyp Orlyk was then chosen as a Hetman by the Cossacks and the Swedish king Charles XII.
+While in Bender, Orlyk wrote one of the first state constitutions in Europe.
 This Constitution of Pylyp Orlyk was confirmed by Charles XII and it also names him as the protector of Ukraine.

 Between 1711 and 1714, together with Crimean Tatars and small groups of Cossacks, Orlyk carried out unsuccessful raids into Right-bank Ukraine.
 Afterwards, Pylyp Orlyk now together with several other Cossacks followed the Swedish king Charles XII to Sweden via Vienna and Stralsund.
 Orlyk with his family and about 40 other Cossacks arrived in Ystad, Sweden in late November 1715.
 After some months in Ystad they lived in the city of Kristianstad for some years.
 Orlyk and his family left Stockholm in 1720 but as late as 1747 his widow and children received financial support from the Parliament of Sweden.
 From Sweden Orlyk first went to Hamburg, Hannover, Prague, Wrocław and Kraków, where he left his family to stay in a monastery.
-Orlyk went on to France and in 1722 he arrived in Iași in Ottoman Moldavia in order to organize an alliance against Russian Empire.
-From there he went on to Thessaloniki and from the mid-1730s he is known to have lived in Budjak.
-He died 1742 in Jassy, Principality of Moldavia (today Iași, Romania).
+Orlyk stayed in Poland until March 1722, when he went to Khotyn in Ottoman Moldavia.
+From there he went on to Thessaloniki.
+In 1734 he moved to the Sultan's residence in Căușeni, Moldavia.
+He then stayed in Iași, and from late 1739 in Bucharest.

-Orlyk wrote numerous proclamations and essays about Ukraine including the 1710 Constitution of Pylyp Orlyk.